xriss/require.sh/readme.md

 	require --help

-Will give you more information about how to use it.
+Will give you more information about how to use it and the output is what you will see below.

 HELP